-The intended users of this Guidance document are primarily managers of JICA project management divisions involved in JICA financial projects (loan project, grant aid project) and technical cooperation project (technical cooperation project, SATREPS), as well as contractors (including consultants).
+The intended users of this Guidance document are primarily managers of JICA project management divisions involved in JICA financial projects (loan project, grant aid project) and technical cooperation project, as well as contractors (including consultants).

 1.4.
 Criteria for Climate Risk Assessments and Consideration of Adaptation